DherajK2/Coursera_Coursework_5th_SEM/Specilisation_Courses/Introduction to Git and GitHub_From_Google/Module_1/learnings.md

 `Merge` – Combining changes from different branches `Clone` – Copying a repository to your local machine `Push / Pull` – Sending or receiving changes from a remote repo

 ---

 ## 💡 Qwiklabs Guidelines and Troubleshooting

 Tips to successfully complete Qwiklabs:
--Follow lab instructions precisely
+- Follow lab instructions precisely
--Use Git Bash or Cloud Shell for commands
+- Use Git Bash or Cloud Shell for commands
--Save your work regularly
+- Save your work regularly
--Don’t refresh browser windows during lab sessions
+- Don’t refresh browser windows during lab sessions
 ---

 ## 🧪 Qwiklabs Assessment: Introduction to Git

 This ungraded lab tested your ability to:
--Initialize a Git repository
+- Initialize a Git repository
--Add and commit files
+- Add and commit files
--Push changes to a GitHub repository
+- Push changes to a GitHub repository
--It was a practical application of everything covered so far.
+- It was a practical application of everything covered so far.
 ---
 ## 🎉 Conclusion